DataDog/documentation/content/en/agent/faq/certificate_verify_failed-error.md

 Yes.
 The certificate is just a preset for the client to use and is not necessary to connect via SSL.
 Datadog Agent endpoints only accept SSL traffic.

-### Additional step if the Windows Agent 5.x is configured to use a proxy or the curl http client
+### Windows Agent 5.x configured to use a proxy or the curl http client

-On Windows, with Agent 5.x, removing the certificate file alone is not enough if the Agent is configured to either:
+This section applies to the Windows Agent 5.x (`<= 5.32.6`), if the Agent is configured to either:

 * use a proxy with the `proxy_host` configuration option in `datadog.conf` or the `HTTPS_PROXY` environment variable, or
 * use the curl http client with the `use_curl_http_client: yes` configuration option in `datadog.conf`

 Note: `datadog.conf` is located in `C:\ProgramData\Datadog\datadog.conf`.

-In this case, take this additional action:
+In this case, removing `datadog-cert.pem` will not allow the Agent to regain connectivity to Datadog.
+Instead, take this action:

 * Windows Agent v5, `>= 5.12.0`: replace the `datadog-cert.pem` file with the version that is shipped in 5.32.7.
 Using the Powershell CLI: